 Random Screening (continued)

-The Mercer County Board of Education has identified certain classified and certified positions that are subject to the substance testing policy(ies) for the District.
-The testing under these policies shall be in addition to any other policies of the District or per federal and/or state law (i.e., those subject to testing per transportation of District personnel and/or students will be in both testing “pools”.)
-District employees, whether for certified or classified positions, may be subject to being included in both pools for testing as required under the policies of the District.
-The effective date of the removal from any respective District employee from the respective testing pool shall be determined based on the terms of each respective position.

 Many certified and classified positions will have safety sensitive job requirements as defined in the District Policies.
 All employees of the Mercer County School District are subject to all District policies, including but not limited to the Drug Free Alcohol Free Schools’ policies (03.13251 & 03.23251) as set forth by the Mercer County Board of Education.

 A plan to implement the drug and alcohol testing program shall be developed by District personnel in cooperation with the testing laboratory and shall be provided to all schools and kept on file in the Central Office.